Down by the Tracks in Coronation Alberta

 There’s something connected to the railway unseen and behind our respective shooting positions, that’s still here present day.
 It’s the last connection back to a whole other time.
 It a house, former company use and standing where built.
 Once a home for employees, it’s today part of a museum and can be seen here: Coronation Roadmaster’s House Museum.

-Since the original photo was captured, Coronation’s population has shrunk and down several hundred.
-It stands at just under nine hundred present day but something close to thirteen hundred when Henry shot his photo.
+Since the original photo was captured, Coronation’s population has shrunk and is down several hundred.
+It stands at just under nine hundred present day but was something close to thirteen hundred when Henry shot his photo.
 Then as now, farming and ranching drives the local economy.

 Coronation was founded about a year before the railway arrived and named in honour of of George V who became king about that time.